Add or Edit a Device

 The Latest Life Cycle Event is a useful column to add to the default view for tracking the status of a device.

-Click on a device's name to enter the device details view.
+Click a device's name to open the device details view.

-There are two new panels that you can hide and expand as needed:
+The device details page has two panels that you can hide and expand as needed:

-- Object List (left): Navigate to the detail view of different devices without going back to the list page.
-This panel displays the same items shown in the list page grid from the previous screen.
-Any filters or searches made on the Devices list page are applied to this panel to navigate easily between the devices.
+- Object List (left): Navigate to different devices without returning to the list page.
+This panel displays the same items from the list page grid, and any filters or searches you applied carry over.

 -